 Notification requirement for COVID-19

-In Victoria, COVID-19 is an urgent notifiable condition under the Public Health and Wellbeing Regulations 2019.
-Pathology services must notify all cases to the Department of Health as soon as practicable, and within 24 hours.
+In Victoria, COVID-19 is a routine notifiable condition under the Public Health and Wellbeing Regulations 2019.
+Pathology services must notify all cases to the Department of Health within 5 days.
+Notification is also required weekly for all testing for this notifiable condition.
 Notification from clinicians is not required.

 It is strongly recommended that all positive COVID-19 rapid antigen test results are reported to the department.

 Primary school and children’s services centre exclusion for COVID-19